supaveej/JHU_TidyData_CourseProject/CodeBook.md

 ### projUtils :: createAvgByActivityandSubject(table)

 This function does the following:
-* input: table for accelerometer data
++ input: table for accelerometer data
-* creates a tidy data set with the average of each variable
-* for each activity and subject
++ creates a tidy data set with the average of each variable by each activity and subject

 ```R